Exo-TiC/ExoTiC-UVIS/docs/source/views/quick_start.rst

   # Step 1: Read in the data

   # Step 2: Trace configuration
-  path_to_cal     'User/path/to/grismconf/calibration.conf'   # Str.
+  path_to_cal     'User/path/to/grismconf/WFC3.UVIS.G280.CHIP2.V3.0.conf' # Str.
 The absolute path to the .conf file used by GRISMCONF for the chip your data were taken on. traces_to_conf  ('+1','-1')                                 # Lst of str.
-The traces you want to configure and extraction from. refine_fit      True                                        # Bool.
+The traces you want to configure and extraction from. refine_fit      False                                       # Bool.
 If True, uses Gaussian fitting to refine the trace solution.

   # Step 3: 1D spectral extraction
   method          'box'                                       # Str.
 Options are 'box' (draw a box around the trace and sum without weights) or 'optimal' (weight using Horne 1986 methods).